codeigniter4/CodeIgniter4/user_guide_src/source/general/view_parser.rst

 highlight_code                                  Highlights code samples with HTML/CSS.                               { v|highlight_code }
 limit_chars          limit                      Limits the number of chracters to $limit.                            { v|limit_chars(100) }
 limit_words          limit                      Limits the number of words to $limit.                                { v|limit_words(20) }
+local_number         type, precision, locale    Displays a localized version of a number. "type" can be one of:      { v|local_number(decimal,2,en_US) }
+                                                decimal, currency, percent, scientific, spellout, ordinal, duration.
-lower                                           Converts a string to lowercase.                                      { v|lower }
+                                                See `PHP's NumberFormatter <http://php.net/manual/en/numberformatter.create.php>`_ for details. lower                                           Converts a string to lowercase.                                      { v|lower }
 nl2br                                           Replaces all newline characters (\n) to an HTML <br/> tag.           { v|nl2br }
 number_format        places                     Wraps PHP **number_format** function for use within the parser.      { v|number_format(3) }